Herman Cappelen: Academic career

 Since 2020, Cappelen has been Chair Professor of Philosophy at the University of Hong Kong.
+In Hong Kong, he is co-director of the AI&Humanity research center, and director of its MA in AI, Ethics, and Society.

-Prior to that, Cappelen was Professor at the University of Oslo, where he co-directed CSMN's ConceptLab., a project on conceptual engineering funded by a Toppforsk award from the Research Council of Norway.
+Prior to that, Cappelen was Professor at the University of Oslo, where he co-directed CSMN's ConceptLab. a project on conceptual engineering funded by a Toppforsk award from the Research Council of Norway.
 Prior to that, he was, since 2007, Professor and Arché chair at the University of St Andrews.
 He has previously held positions at Somerville College, Oxford, University of Oslo, and Vassar College.
 He has been the Director of the Arché Philosophical Research Centre and was co-investigator of two research projects funded by longterm AHRC grants: "Contextualism and Relativism" and "Intuitions and Philosophical Methodology".
 Cappelen was one of the original applicants for the research center Centre for the Study of Mind in Nature (Norwegian Centre of Excellence) at the University of Oslo.
 Cappelen has been a member of the Norwegian Academy of Science and Letters since 2008, a Permanent Member of the Institut International de philosophie, and a member of the Academia Europaea since 2018.